 (b.)
 Limit On Term of Office.
 An elected First Vice President shall not succeed himself or herself in office, except when serving the unexpired term of office of his or her predecessor.

 (c.)
 Chairperson.
-The First Vice President shall serve as the chairperson of the Publication Committee in conformance with the provisions of Article VIII, Section 8.11, Subsection (b.) of these Bylaws.
+The First Vice President shall serve as the chairperson of the Publication Committee.

 (d.)
 Member of Committee.
-The First Vice President shall be a voting member of the Long Range Planning And Continuity Of Office Committee in conformance with the provisions of Article VIII, Section 8.04, Subsection (a.) of these Bylaws.
+The First Vice President shall be a voting member of the Long Range Planning And Continuity Of Office Committee.

 (e.)
 Board of Directors Attendance.
 The First Vice President may attend all meetings of the Board of Directors.
 However, the First Vice President shall not be entitled to vote at such meetings.

 (f.)
 Annual Budget.
-The First Vice President shall assist the Chief Operations Officer in the preparation of a budget proposal for the following year for presentation at the Annual Meeting of the Board of Directors in conformance with the provisions of Article IV, Section 4.05 of these Bylaws.
+The First Vice President shall assist the Chief Operations Officer in the preparation of a budget proposal for the following year for presentation at the Annual Meeting of the Board of Directors.

 (g.)
-Duties When President Is Petitioner.
-The First Vice President shall in accordance with Article XVII act in consultation with the IAI General Counsel when required by this section.

-(h.)
 Other Duties.
 The First Vice President shall perform such other duties and have such other powers as may be described by the Board of Directors from time to time and/or as described in the Operations Manual.

-Section 7.09 Second Vice President.
-The Second Vice President shall, in the absence or disability of the First Vice President, perform the duties and exercise the powers of that office.
-For the purposes of this section of these Bylaws, the term “absence” shall be defined as including whenever the First Vice President is temporarily performing the duties and/or exercising the powers of the office of President in conformance with the provisions of Article VII, Section 7.08 of these Bylaws.
+Section 7.08 Second Vice President.

 (a.)
 Succeeding to Office of First Vice President.
 The Second Vice President shall automatically succeed to the office of First Vice President in the event of the death, disability, resignation or removal from office of the First Vice President, and shall serve the unexpired term thereof.
 The Second Vice President shall also automatically succeed to the office of First Vice President in the event that the First Vice President automatically succeeds to the Office Of President, and shall serve the unexpired term thereof.